YaduvamsiB/AngryBirds/README.md

-# angryBirdsStage2.5
-Angry Birds stage 2.5 with Class Inheritance and Images
+# Angry Birds Game by Yaduvamsi

+We created one bird body
+then added image
+matter.js used
+we used inheritance and OOPs